SIM card not working: Main causes and quick fixes

 Restart your phone

 Have you tried turning it off and on again?
 This question is a joke in the world of tech solutions, but it does work.
-Sometimes, there might be a glitch in the software that simply goes away after restarting the phone, so give it a shot and see if it helps.
+Sometimes, there might be a glitch in the software that simply goes away after restarting the phone, so give it a shot when the SIM is not working.

 Update your software

-Outdated software can cause a whole lot of bugs to appear on your phone, and connection issues aren’t an exemption.
+Outdated software can cause a whole lot of bugs to appear on your phone, and connection issues aren’t an exception.
 Go to your phone settings and check if your phone is up to date.
 If it’s not, install any available software updates.
+SIM card not working could be as simple as outdated software not detecting it.

 Reset network settings